johnmathews/johnmathews.github.io.old/content/articles/20170428_pelican_blog.md

 # Blogging with Pelican

 Wordpress is a great way to begin blogging, but I began to feel like I was compromising on the design and functionality.
-I wanted to have control over my blogs design and features.
+I wanted to have control over my blog's design and features.
 When I began to blog in 2016 I began to notice the design of other blogs I admired, and I realised that many of them were static sites that had realtively simple designs.
 This made it easier to focus on the content by removing visual clutter.
 Examples of blog designs I admire are [unwiredcouch.com](unwiredcouch.com) and [CuriousGnu](https://www.curiousgnu.com).

 This led me to learn about static sites, which contain only fixed content, and are faster to load and easier to design that a dynamic site built using PHP, such as Wordpress.
-Because I was familiar with Python already, I chose to use [Pelican](https://blog.getpelican.com/) rather than another static site generators such as  Jekyll or Ghost.
+Because I was familiar with Python already, I chose to use [Pelican](https://blog.getpelican.com/) rather than another static site generator such as  Jekyll.

 There are plenty of sites to tell you how to start blogging in Pelican, so here I will inlcude my experience of the learning curve once the site was initally set-up.
 When I was learning how to begin to use Pelican, I found [Amy Hanlons](http://mathamy.com/migrating-to-github-pages-using-pelican.html) blog particularly useful and clear.